vouch-opensource/fugato/README.md

-# state-gen
+# fugato

-Data-first stateful generator for Clojure
+Data oriented stateful generator for Clojure.

 ## Releases & Dependency Information

-## Why state-gen?
+## Why fugato?

 There are already a couple existing libraries for doing stateful property based testing in Clojure: